 Executive Assistant, project coordination 'Blue Heart'

-Conny (32) has been working for Riverwatch since February 2013.
+Conny (35) has been working for Riverwatch since February 2013.
 Born in Austria, she studied International Development (with a focus on environmental issues) in Vancouver/Canada and is particularly interested in habitat conservation, ecological equilibrium and true climate protection.
 She is responsible for public relations, project coordination, website and social media maintenance, translations, event planning as well as organizational issues.
 Currently, the focus of her work lies in the “Save the Blue Heart of Europe” campaign.
+For her work in the protection of Balkan rivers, she was awarded the second environmental prize "Trophée de femmes 2019" by the Foundation Yves Rocher in La Gacilly, France.

 Friedrich Schiemer, o.
 Univ.-Prof. Dr.;